brafdlog/caspion/README.md

   - [ ] Screen for setting up google sheets integration
   - [ ] Screen for connecting to YNAB
   - [ ] Screen for defining logic of transaction category classification
+- [ ] Implement a local db of transactions and classifications
+  - [ ] Use the past category classifications to automatically classify transactions that were classified already in the past
+  - [ ] Periodically fetch from excel/ynab the transaction category classifications back to the local db to make the app learn over time
 - [ ] Run periodically
 - [ ] Add tests
 - [ ] Setup ci pipeline